 There will be no further liability to the Trustee in respect of Trustee fee other than the amount recognised above.

 6 FUND ACCOUNTING FEE

-The Fund valuation and accounting fee of RM12,000 for the financial year ended 30 April 2023 are borned by the Manager.
+The fund valuation and accounting fee for the Fund is RM10,400 (2024: RM12,000) for the financial year.